EbenezerFikadu/tactical_rag_system/CONTRIBUTING.md

     f.write(contributing_content)

 # Creating LICENSE file
-license_content = """MIT License
+license_content = MIT License

-Copyright (c) 2024 Tactical RAG System
+Copyright (c) 2025 Tactical RAG System

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal